-Use a ruler to accurately measure and set the control throw of each control surface as indicated in the chart that follows.
+Use a Great Planes AccuThrow (or a ruler) to accurately measure and set the control throw of each control surface as indicated in the chart that follows.
 If your radio does not have dual rates, we recommend setting the throws at the low rate setting.

-Note: The throws are measured at the widest part of the elevators, rudder and ailerons.
+Note: The throws are measured at the widest part of the elevator, rudder and ailerons.